ShishirKumar93/ashrae_energy_prediction/README.md

 Data on energy usage is from Kaggle and can be found at this link - https://www.kaggle.com/c/ashrae-energy-prediction/data

-We fit several different models but found that our best results came from an xgboost model.
-Using XGBoost, we were able to predict the mean hourly energy consumption of a building with a Median Absolute Error of 52 kwH.
+We fit several different models but found that our best results came from an XgBoost model.
+Using it, we were able to predict the mean hourly energy consumption of a building with a Median Absolute Error of 52 kwH.

 `analysis.ipynb` : combined analysis and modelling codes